July 25, 2016

 Got as much dirt off as possible?
 Good.
 Now you’re ready to wash.

-I recommend washing your boots with a saddle soap or other mild cleaner.
+We recommend washing your boots with a saddle soap or other mild leather cleaner.
 Be sure to follow the manufacturer’s instructions.

 Whether you’ve just finished washing your boots or you got caught in the rain - allow your boots to dry thoroughly.
 Pat them down with an old towel if they are dripping wet.